swnesbitt/atms391geodata/SYLLABUS.md

 ## Course schedule each week

 This course will be taught in a *flipped classroom* style of learning.
-Lectures will be brief at the beginning of class, and will be meant primarily to orient the student to resources available in texts, online, and in each laboratory assignment.
+Lectures will be approximately 30 minutes at the beginning of class, and will be meant primarily to orient the student to resources available in texts, online, and in each laboratory assignment.
 Each week we will spend most of the remaining time in class working on laboratory assignments in a *think, pair, share* environment, where problems and questions will be discussed interactively during the class period.
 On Thursday, 15 minutes prior to the end of class we will have a short Compass online quiz to *assess* student learning on the topic investigated in the laboratory each week.
-Lab assignments will be assigned each Tuesday and due at 8 am the Tuesday following the class the lab is assigned.
+Lab assignments will be assigned each Monday and due at 5 pm the Monday following the class the lab is assigned.

 ## Grading, quizzes, and exams

 The course will be graded as a weighted average: 60% will be the average of assignments, 30% for quizzes, and 10% for the final exam.
 The lowest quiz score will be dropped.

 Quizzes will be 10-question multiple choice, closed book, and administered online.
 If you miss a quiz due to an unexcused absence, you will earn a 0.
+However, makeup quizzes need to be scheduled with the Instructor.

-The final exam will be 8:00-11:00 a.m., Thursday, December 17.
+The final exam will be 7:00-10:00 p.m., Friday, May 5.
 A makeup exam time may be scheduled if there is a conflict with another exam.

 You are encouraged to work together on assignments, but work must be performed and submitted independently.
 Plagarism or cheating on quizzes and the final exam will be handled according to the [Student Code](http://admin.illinois.edu/policy/code/article1_part4_1-402.html).

 ## Attendance policy

 You are highly encouraged to attend classes, however, I will not take attendance.
-On Thursdays you need to be in class to take the quizzes, which will begin promptly at 9:05 am.
+On Wednesdays you need to be in class to take the quizzes, unless you have an emergency.
 Makeup quizzes and final exam will only be granted in cases of medical, personal emergencies, or academic activity conflicts (i.e. job interviews, university sports, etc.).
-If you know you will miss class, let me and the TA know as soon as possible.
+If you know you will miss class, let me and the TA know via e-mail as soon as possible.

 ## Computer lab policy

-Food and open top drinks are not allowed in our computer classrooms.
+*From the College:* Food and open top drinks are not allowed in our computer classrooms.
 In addition to the potential damage caused to our equipment, this can create an unsanitary environment and attract insects.
 Bringing food and drinks without lids may result in a minimum fee of $50 to your department to cover labor and equipment costs.
-I will send Bob Rauber after the offender to recoup the costs to the department.  :)

 ## Course outline

-1. [**Aug 25**] Introduction to python, using python in the course, installing python on your own computer, my first python program, ipython notebook, git basics, unix basics.

-1. [**Sep 1**] Scripting basics.
-Debugging strategies.
+1. [**Jan 18**] Course logistics.
+Keeling introduction.
+Using your own computer for this course.
+Using the Illinois CITES VPN.

+1. [**Jan 23, Jan 25**] Introduction to `unix`, handling, and editing files.

+1. [**Jan 30, Feb 1**] Shell scripting in the `bash` shell, github.
+Introduction to python and ipython.
+Basic variable types.

+1. [**Feb 6, Feb 8**] Flow control (if, while), loops, functions, modules.
+(DeCaria Chapters 2 and 5)

+1. [**Feb 13, Feb 15**] Working with data in python, part 1: Text.
+(DeCaria Chapter 3, 8)

-1. [**Sep 8, Sep 15**] Reading and writing data in python, basic data structures, data reduction.
-Introduction to `numpy`.
+1. [**Feb 13, Feb 15**] Working with data in python, part 2: Numerical Python (`numpy`).
+Introduction to arrays.
+(DeCaria Chapter 7)

-1. [**Sep 22, Sep 29**] Plotting using `matplotlib`.

-1. [**Oct 6**] Geospatial calculations and mapping with `Basemap`.
-Python as a GIS platform.

-1. [**Oct 13**] Introduction to statistical learning.
-Empirical and theoretical data distributions.

-1. [**Oct 20**] Error measurement, statistical significance and testing. *t*-test and Chi-square test.

-1. [**Oct 27**] Linear regression.
-Correlation coefficient.

-1. [**Nov 3, Nov 10**] Unsupervised learning.
-Principal component analysis.

-1. [**Nov 17**] Image processing.  **Nov 24, Thanksgiving Break -- No classes**

-1. [**Dec 1**] More image processing.

-1. [**Dec 8**] Scaling up to big data.
-No class Dec 10, no quiz.

-Possible additional topics: Classification, Linear and non-linear models, clustering, support vector machines.
+1. [**Feb 20, Feb 22**] Working with data in python, part 3: Organizing and querying data with `pandas`.

+1. [**Feb 27, Mar 1**] Visualising data with `matplotlib`.
+(DeCaria Chapter 10-12)

+1. [**Mar 6, Mar 8**] Reading and writing `NetCDF` data.
+Plotting with `Basemap`.
+Working with local and remote data.
+(DeCaria Chapter 13, 14)

+1. [**Mar 13, Mar 15**] Working with arrays, time, and space.***

+1. **Spring Break** March 20-24

+1. [**Mar 27, Mar 29**] Probability theory.
+(Wilks Chapter 2)

+1. [**May 3, May 5**] Exploratory data analysis.
+(Wilks Chapter 3)

+1. [**Apr 10, Apr 12**] Probability distributions.
+(Wilks Chapter 4)

+1. [**Apr 17, Apr 19**] Hypothesis testing.
+(Wilks Chapter 5)

+1. [**Apr 24, Apr 26**] Quantitative image analysis using `scikit-image`

+1. [**May 1, May 3**] Classification.
+(Wilks Chapter 13).

+***Steve N. will be out of town at a Department of Energy Meeting 1 or 2 days that week.
+Andrew H. will be the instructor.

+***Class may be postponed, cancelled, or presented by Andrew H. at short notice as Steve N.'s wife is expecting in April.
+A notification will be sent out via e-mail.

 ## Information for students with disabilities
-Disability Accommodations -To obtain disability-related academic adjustments and/or auxiliary aids, students with disabilities must contact the course instructor and the Disability Resources and Educational Services (DRES) as soon as possible.
+Disability Accommodations: to obtain disability-related academic adjustments and/or auxiliary aids, students with disabilities must contact the course instructor and the Disability Resources and Educational Services (DRES) as soon as possible.
 To contact DRES you may visit 1207 S. Oak St., Champaign, call 333-4603 (V/TTY), or e-mail a message to [disability@illinois.edu](mailto:disability@illinois.edu).